 Jebel Sahro Walking Week

-Wild Desert Landscapes and the Summit of Mount Kouaouch
+Morocco`s Monument Valley - Wild Landscapes and Mount Kouaouch

-- A short trekking holiday into one of Morocco`s wildest regions
+- A superb trekking holiday into one of Morocco`s wildest regions

 - Stunning views of snow-capped M`Goun from the summit of Kouacouch